korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 ```

 That's the way we need to initialize those fields.
-And of course, as you can see, even though we're not in that class, we can access those fields directly.
+And, as you can see, even though we're not in that class, we can access those fields directly.
 That's because we set the access to be public for those fields.
 If we set those to private, we wouldn't be able to do this.